 In this post, I’m continuing with my exploration of emotions and coming back to familiar ground: negative emotions.
-But rather than explore negative emotions per se, I’ll talk about emotional pain, in which negative emotions play a part, and how we can overcome it.
+This time, I’ll talk about emotional pain and how we can overcome it.

 What is emotional pain?

-The emotional pain I’m referring to is the painful stuff we experience in everyday life like setbacks, failures, mistakes, rejection, loss, criticism, discrimination, exclusion, peer pressure, expectations, judgements, misunderstandings and so on.
+The emotional pain I’m referring to is the painful stuff we experience in everyday life: setbacks, failures, mistakes, rejection, loss, criticism, discrimination, exclusion, peer pressure, expectations, judgements, misunderstandings and so on.

-First of all, the emotional response is so fast it’s like a reflex; we have very little control over it.
-Plus, the thoughts that get triggered afterward are often unconscious.
-It’s hard to be aware of them.
+Negative emotions – like discouragement, shock, anger, resentment, shame, unworthiness and so on – rise so fast it’s like a reflex; we have very little control over them.
+And the thoughts that get triggered afterward often occur unconsciously as well.
+It’s hard to stop them.

-So we tend to pay more attention to the manifestation of the emotional pain, a behavior or symptom, than the core emotions.
-Also, these unconscious responses are closely tied in with our mindset.
-Mindset is created over a long period of time, so it takes some conscious effort to change it.
+These unconscious responses are closely tied in with our mindset and the way we explain to ourselves why things happened.
+Mindset is created over a long period of time, so it takes some conscious and dedicated effort to change it.

 How can we relieve emotional pain?